openmpf/openmpf.github.io/docs/docs/Build-Environment-Setup-Guide.md

 > **NOTE:** If your build environment is behind a proxy server, please read the appendix section [Proxy Configuration](#proxy-configuration) for instructions to configure Maven before continuing.

+In the instructions below, provide a positive integer value for ``<buildNum>``.
+If this is your first build, provide a "1".
+If this is your second build then provide a "2", so on and so forth.
+The build number will be displayed on the login screen.

 1. Remove the development properties file:
     1. `cd /home/mpf/openmpf-projects/openmpf`
     2. `rm -f trunk/workflow-manager/src/main/resources/properties/mpf-private.properties`